-• Remove any snow from the windscreen in the area of the laser sensor using a hand brush and any ice with a solvent-free de-icing spray.

-• If the laser sensor range on the windscreen has scratches, cracks, etc., replace the windscreen.
+- Remove any snow from the windscreen in the area of the laser sensor using a band brush and any ice with a calculate free do is a sensor. - a hand brush and any ice with a solvent-free de-icing spray. - If the laser sensor range on the windscreen has scratches, cracks, etc., replace the windscreen.

-• If an automatic brake intervention is triggered by the system, the pressure in the brake system increases and the brake pedal cannot be operated with the normal pedal stroke.
+If an automatic brake intervention is triggered by the system, the pressure in the brake system increases and the brake pedal cannot be operated with the normal pedal stroke.